daquexian/onnx-simplifier/README.md

 torch.onnx.export(net, dummy_input, model_name, input_names=['input'], output_names=['output'])
 ```

-Input shape in ONNX is [static](https://github.com/onnx/onnx/issues/654), so what I expected is
+The input shape in this model is static, so what I expected is

 ![simple_reshape](imgs/simple_reshape.png)